-And while it can happen as early as 6 days for some women.
-So some bleeding in the run-up to your expected period or even about the time that your period is due to start (confusingly!) could be implantation bleeding.
+And while it can happen as early as just after conception, light bleeding in the run-up to your expected period or even about the time that your period is due to start (confusingly!) could be implantation bleeding.

 What does implantation bleeding look like?

 If you look at some implantation bleeding pictures, you might find yourself getting out your magnifying glass to spot the blood.

 Early pregnancy spotting looks like only a very tiny amount of blood — in fact, you might have it but totally miss it.

 And in implantation bleeding pictures, it can also appear different on different materials, like a tissue or pad.

 Implantation bleeding can initially look like a pinky tinge on a tissue — maybe a more peachy color.

 A quick peak through implant bleeding pictures usually reveals pinkish or brown spotting.